maxhaesslein/image-push/README.md

 # Client

-first, open the `presenter.html` in a browser, then open the `viewer.html` in one or more browsers.
+- first, open the `presenter.html` in a browser window
+- then open the `viewer.html` in one or more other browsers windows
+- drag&drop images into the `presenter` window
+- click a thumbnail to send this image to all the `viewers`